beshanoe/pixinscript/README.md

 - **Type Definitions**: Full migration of available objects and processes into TypeScript declarations is ongoing.
 Community contributions are welcome to enhance type definitions.
 - **UI Components**: Rewriting PixInsight primitive UI components into React components is in progress.
 - **Documentation**: Currently, the project lacks comprehensive documentation or guides.
 Contributions in this area are highly appreciated.

+## Acknowledgements

+Thanks to https://github.com/TheAmazingLooser for the initial work on the PixInsight TypeScript definitions.
+I've used the types for the PixInsight processes from this repository https://github.com/TheAmazingLooser/PixInsight_TypeScript_Definitions.

 ## Contributing